arcticfoxrc/pennyfox/README.md

 ## Contributing & Local Development

-We welcome contributions to PennyFox!
+We welcome contributions to Pennywise!
 If you're interested in helping out, please refer to our [Development Guide](DEVELOP.md) for instructions on setting up the project locally, contributing code, and submitting pull requests.

 ## Support the Project